protofire/story-wallet-web/src/markdown/terms/terms.md

 # 6\.
 What are the fees for the Services? {#6.-what-are-the-fees-for-the-services?}

-1. The use of the Story Oddyssey Safe App, Third-Party Safe Apps or Third-Party Services may cause fees, including network fees, as indicated in the respective app.
+1. The use of the Story Safe App, Third-Party Safe Apps or Third-Party Services may cause fees, including network fees, as indicated in the respective app.
 CC has no control over the fees charged by the Third-Party Safe Apps or Third Party Services.
 CC may change its own fees at any time.
 Price changes will be communicated to the User in due time before taking effect.

 2. The User is only entitled to offset and/or assert rights of retention if his counterclaims are legally established, undisputed or recognized by CC.